Even if you’re simply going to the next street, you can’t travel without music. I have no doubt that all music nerds will be able to connect.

-Travelling without music is out of question even if it’s just to the next street.
-I’m sure all the music freaks out there will be able to relate, right?
 So if you’re someone like that then, a malfunctioning car stereo can be quite a big deal for you.
-Yet, no matter what you do, at some point you will encounter some common car stereo problems.
+However, no matter what you do, you will eventually run into some typical car stereo issues.

 Car Stereo Problems and Their Solutions